Dickey Fuller Test of Stationarity

 Dickey Fuller test with drift

 If the trend (t) coefficient is insignificant from the previous equation, we can remove it from the equation.
 Hence, the Dickey Fuller test will include only the drift component.
-If drift is significant, we can use the results of this equation for hypothesis testing.
-Similar to earlier, “α” must and significant and negative for the time series to be stationary.
+Hence, if drift is significant, we can use the results of this equation for hypothesis testing.
+Similar to before, “α” must be significant and negative for the time series to be stationary.

 Dickey Fuller Test without drift and deterministic trend